Sun Valley Idaho, USA Travel Guide

 For travelers from abroad, purchasing a prepaid SIM card upon arrival can be a cost-effective option for calls, texts, and data.
 You can buy these at carrier stores or electronics retailers.

-Wi-Fi is widely available and typically free in hotels, resorts, and vacation rentals.
-Many restaurants, cafes, and public areas also offer free Wi-Fi access.
+Wi-Wi-fi is common and typically free in hotels, resorts, and vacation rentals.
+Many restaurants, cafes, and public areas also offer free Wi-Connectivity.

 Although English is dominant, for specific needs or non-English speakers, translation tools can be helpful.
 Familiarity with basic English phrases smooths interactions.